Eddie07/media/README.md

 We need to disable it, because time we use from rtc clock.

-[sudo systemctl stop systemd-timesyncd\
+`sudo systemctl stop systemd-timesyncd`
-sudo systemctl disable systemd-timesyncd]{.mark}
+`sudo systemctl disable systemd-timesyncd`

 4.  **Module installation**